jreiche/aeo_radar/E_1_Sentinel_1_Visualisation_and_RGB_generation.md

 ```
 > ___
 > #### Question E.1-7:
-> *What differences do you see in the VV-VH backscatter ratio band compared to the single VV and VH bands and which classes are visually good to separate?*
+> *What differences do you see in the VV-VH backscatter ratio image compared to the single VV and VH backscatter images?*
 >
 > #### Question E.1-8:
 > *Which colours represent the five main land cover classes in the RGB?*